ruricolist/cloture/README.md

 Use `(cloture:repl)` to start a Clojure REPL.
 You can exit the REPL with `(quit)` or `(exit)`.

-Note that not much work has been done yet on Clojure-style printing, so the “print” in REPL is still mostly the Common Lisp printer.
+Note that not much work has been done yet on Clojure-style printing, so the “Print” in REPL is still mostly the Common Lisp printer.

 ## Using Clojure from Lisp

 The design goal of Cloture is to keep things as close to Common Lisp as possible: Clojure is read by the Lisp reader and Clojure namespaces are just packages.
 But of course Clojure is case sensitive, so you will need to use pipe characters to call, for example, `|clojure.core|:|cons|`.

-Lisp’s nil is used only as the empty list; Clojure nil, true, and false are distinct objects.
-Use `cloture:truthy?` and `cloture:falsy?` with Clojure predicates.
+Lisp’s nil is used only as the empty list; Clojure nil, true, and false are singletons.
+Use `cloture:truthy?` with Clojure predicates.

 Clojure files can be integrated into Lisp systems by making the system definition depend on Cloture `(:defsystem-depends-on ("cloture")` and using `"cloture:cljc"` as the file type.